printedcom/rabbitmq-queue-bundle/README.md

     # Pass '/' or don't set this option if you don't know what rabbtimq vhost is.
     rabbitmq_vhost: '%build.env.host%'

-    # This is used only by commands, that call the rabbit management api.
+    # This is used only by commands that call the rabbit management api.
 You don't need to do
     # anything with this key if you don't use those commands.
     rabbitmq_api_base_url: 'http://%rabbitmq_host%:%rabbitmq_management_port%'
 ```